dasdachs/wd-1-scraping-exercise/README.md

 # Intro to Python recap exercise

 **Important**: this project is for educational purpose only.
-Any missuse or comercial use is forbiden.
+Any missuses or commercial use is forbidden.

+**NOTE:**
-**NOTE:** The docs assume that you use Pycharm as your editor/IDE of choice.
+1. The docs assume that you use Pycharm as your editor/IDE of choice.
+2. The repository uses type hints.
+Type hints are optional and not needed.
+You can ignore them, they are there to give you a hint of the functions and for better IDE support.

-What we will build:
+What we will build: a cli application to scrape, store and update search items.

-We will use some battletested 3rd party libraries:
+We will use some battle tested 3rd party libraries:

 * [requests](https://pypi.org/project/requests/)
   Making HTTP requests from our code
 * [beautifulsoup](https://pypi.org/project/beautifulsoup4/)
-  Making HTTP requests from our code
+  Parsing HTML files
 * [click](https://pypi.org/project/click/7.1.2/)
-  For parsing (getting) comands and arguments from the command line
+  For parsing (getting) commands and arguments from the command line
 * [rich](https://pypi.org/project/rich/)
-  Formating the output to stdout (command line or shell)
+  Formatting the output to stdout (command line or shell)
 * [black](https://pypi.org/project/rich/)
-  Auto-code formater for Python
+  Auto-code formatter for Python
 * [pytests](https://pypi.org/project/pytest/)
-  Writing and runing tests
+  Writing and running tests

 ## Project setup